Share this page with social media websites

 Appropriate placement in special education classes beginning in elementary school is often necessary for children with FAS, ARND and ARBD.
 A small classroom setting with clear guidelines and a great deal of individual attention can maximize the intellectual capabilities of these learners.
 Although intensive remedial education has not been show to increase the intellectual capabilities of children with FAS, ARND and ARBD, it may prevent further deterioration.

 Many patients with fetal alcohol syndrome reach an academic plateau in high school.
 Many will be unable to hold a regular job.
 Nonetheless, all of these students need to know basic life skills, including money management, safety skills, interpersonal relating, and so forth.
 These tasks will enrich their adult lives and allow them a degree of independence.
 The addition of such a life-skills component to the special education curricula for FAS students can be invaluable.
 Wherever possible and appropriate, vocational training should be part of the high school experience.
-Unfortunately, most vocational and technical institutes beyond high school will offer a curricula too academically rigorous for developmentally delayed individuals.
+There are several vocational and technical institutes beyond high school that offer a curricula for individuals with developmental disabilities.